 - Fordham University: Local campus clubs are also forming around cryptocurrency as more students show an interest in mining these alternative currencies.
 This university has a cryptocurrency club on campus as well as offers roundtable discussions and seminars on Bitcoin.
 This research facility in New York also plans to teach more cryptocurrency classes shortly.

-- University of Pennsylvania: As one of the first universities to add fintech subjects like cryptocurrency and blockchain, the Wharton School of Business now offers study programs with fintech companies, including blockchain web services companies like BlockCypher.
+- University of Pennsylvania: As one of the first universities to add fintech education to their curriculum.
+They include cryptocurrency and blockchain, the Wharton School of Business now offers study programs with fintech companies, including blockchain web services companies like BlockCypher.
 Students get college credit for helping these companies solve critical business issues.

 These colleges and universities realize that offering such an education pays off in the form of the ability to leverage startups that started at business schools and are now highly touted companies, including Lending Club and SoFi.